 Opening Hours 9.00 am. – 4.00 pm.

-Archival finding aids, précis, and summary lists, indices and other guides to record groups are available in the Search Room.
+Archival finding aids, précis, and summary lists, indices and other guides to record groups are available in the Research Room.

 Obtaining information from records

 Public records deposited in the National Archives are open for the public.
 Some records are closed for access to the public.
-In case of closed records they could be consulted after obtaining permission from the head of the records creating institution and with the consent of the Director National Archives.
-The printed publications and newspapers published in the Island since 1976 to date could be obtained from the National Library and Documentation Centre for reference.
-If they are not available there one could make a further request from the Department of National Archives.
-The information in newspapers published prior to 1976 could be obtained from this Department.
-Books which are not accessible in any other library could also be consulted to in this Department.
+In the case of closed records they can be consulted after obtaining permission from the head of the records creating institution and with the consent of the Director General National Archives.
+The printed publications and newspapers published in the island since 1976 to date can be obtained from the National Library and Documentation Centre for reference.
+If they are not available there you may make a further request from the Department of National Archives.
+Newspapers published prior to 1976 can be obtained from this Department.

 Facilities for research in the Search Room